wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 Average Vehicles Per Hour (Manual)	|    399.00	|    15.99
 Average Vehicles Per Hour (Triggered)	| 99.50	| 22.19

-*Note that the last cell had to be doubled because there was an odd number of 5 minute sample, which was a low number.*
+*Note that the last cell had to be doubled because there was an odd number of 5 minute sample.
+The doubled sample which was a less than average value.*